 Academic Due Process - Exam Grade or Final Grade Reconsideration: if a student has a grievance about an exam or a final course grade, the student should immediately discuss the matter with the course/system director.
-Further questions or disputes may also be addressed to the Associate Dean of Students within 24 hours of the grade being posted.
+Further questions or disputes may also be addressed to the Assistant/Associate Dean of Students within 24 hours of the grade being posted.

-A student desiring to appeal a grade must send a letter explaining the facts to the Associate Dean of Students who will arrange a meeting with the student, the appropriate Dean (Preclinical or Clinical), and the course director.
+A student desiring to appeal a grade must send a letter explaining the facts to the Assistant/Associate Dean of Students.
+If the letter meets good cause for the purpose of the appeal, the Assistant/Associate Dean(s) of students will arrange a meeting with the student, the appropriate Dean (Preclinical or Clinical), and the course director.
 Within five working days the student will be notified in writing of the decision.